Last updated on November 16th, 2019

 If you have a driving license from any of the above two lists of countries, you can simply visit any VicRoads centre, pay the license fees and get the full Australian driving license.
-Sadly, India is not on the recognised countries list.
+Sadly, India is not in the recognised countries list.
 So to get the Australian license using Indian license still requires road law knowledge test, hazards test and driving test.

 But before that comes another hurdle.
-You need to get Driving License Extract (DLE) letter from Indian RTO.
+You need to get a Driving License Extract (DLE) letter from Indian RTO.
 DLE is basically an assurance from RTO office that the driving license given by them is genuine.
 This is especially important if:

 - your Indian license is not a chip-based smart card, but rather in the form of a booklet or

 - your name on the Passport differs by even a small margin from your name on DL.

 You need to write a letter requesting the same (some RTO may have a specific form which you can fill).
 You need to submit it along with a self-attested copy of your driving license to RTO office along with the fees.
 RTO will then issue DLE within a few hours (or days, depending on RTO).
 Please make sure that DLE has your name as per the passport and has proper stamp and seal.

 You need to then submit DLE along with your passport and driving license to VFS global (India Consulate services) who will verify it and issue Indian Driving License Verification (IDLV) certificate.
 When getting a full Australian driving license, You need to submit the IDLV along with Indian driving license and passport to the VicRoads.

 Recently, however, VicRoads changed its rules.
 They don’t ask for IDLV anymore.
 Instead, you need to book a license verification appointment at VicRoads centre.
 VicRoads nowadays does an independent verification of your driving license instead of relying on Consulate certificate.
 So it is better to call VicRoads before going IDLV route.
 That will save you time and money.